-Question from Jackie D.: Rick, I read your post about replacing Windows with Linux and I’d really like to give Ubuntu Linux a try.
+Question from Jackie D.: Rick, I read your post about replacing Windows with Linux and I’d really like to give Linux Mint a try.
 The thing is I don’t want to get rid of Windows.

 My computer is a Gateway desktop PC with an Intel Core i3 CPU and 8 Gigs of RAM.

 This machine originally had a 750 GB hard drive with Windows 7 on it, but a while back I installed a 240GB SSD as the boot drive and left the hard drive connected as a secondary drive.
 I have also upgraded the Windows 7 to Windows 10.